Historical Grant

 Only one lead can submit for the opportunity.
 UKRI notes only the lead research organisation can submit a full application, and therefore internal approvals at lead level are central.
 For PSREs, there is an explicit role clarity requirement: a PSRE must choose either project lead/project co-lead or project partner, not both in the same application.

-Social science anchor is not optional
+Social science anchor is mandatory

 Partners and collaborators